thumbliner/thumbliner/pep-talk.md

 ---

-### On Standards
+### The Standard
-- [ ] “If we don’t win, it’s my fault.”
+- [ ] “If I can’t explain it clearly, I don’t understand it well enough myself.”
-- [ ] “Our job is to convince the players that our way is the best way to cross the road.”
+- [ ] “Criticize all you want.
+You will never be more critical of me than I am of myself.”
 - [ ] “I demand a lot because I give a lot.
 If you don’t want to meet my standards, you’re free to leave.”

 ---